MCQ-Bank-INFO-3604/mcq_bank_java/README.md

 Exams: Tests for creating, deleting, and managing exams.
 Courses: Tests for creating, deleting, and managing courses.
 Test files are located in the src/test/java/com/example directory.

+---

+## Dependencies
+The project uses the following dependencies:

+JUnit: For unit and integration testing.
+SQLite JDBC: For database connectivity.
+FlatLaf: For UI styling.
+iTextPDF: For generating PDF reports.
+Dependencies are managed via Maven.
+See the pom.xml file for details.

+---

+## Database
+The application uses an SQLite database (mcq_bank.db) with the following tables:

+questions
+exams
+courses
+topics
+subtopics
+Ensure the database file is accessible in the project directory.